Names and places altered to protect privacy; A true story, published with permission.

 He would take the usual route home, on the new city bypass road.
 It had earned the nickname “Death Road” due to having seen eight fatalities in the first eight months of being open.

-Suddenly, Danny thought, “I’m going to do it”… and he pulled the steering wheel hard to the right.
+Danny thought, “I’m going to do it,” and he pulled the steering wheel hard toward a car in the oncoming lane.
 In that moment three things happened in quick succession.

 First, the steering wheel wouldn’t move.

-Second the bridge of the song broke in over his thoughts.
+Second the bridge of the song began to play.

 Third, it was as if a wave of light and peace rolled across the car and swept the thoughts of death away; the sky was suddenly clear and sunny again.
 Danny rejected those thoughts even as he tried to comprehend what had just happened.